 As the gravy is boiling, prepare the seasoning:

-In a small saucepan, heat the oil.
-Once it heats up, add the garlic cloves and sauté on medium till light golden brown and fried.
+In a small saucepan, heat coconut oil.
+Once it heats up, add the crushed garlic cloves (with skin if possible; adds a wonderful flavor) and sauté on medium till light golden brown and fried.

-Add this seasoning to the boiling ghushi and mix well.
+Add this seasoning to the boiling ghashi and mix well.

 Serve hot with a steaming bowl of rice and any vegetable stir fry or rotis, parathas, bread etc.